Alexandremerancienne/SoftDesk/README.md

 * Endpoints can be tested with tools such as Postman or cURL.

-* A Public Postman collection is available to test the API endpoints : `https://documenter.getpostman.com/view/15000046/Tzeaj6GQ`
+* A [Public Postman collection](https://documenter.getpostman.com/view/15000046/Tzeaj6GQ) is available to test the API endpoints.